rob-white/vue-slimgrid/README.md

 </template>

 <script>
+  import SlimGrid from 'vue-slimgrid';

   export default {
+    components: { SlimGrid },
     data: () => ({
       customPlugins: {

-        // Each plugin will have a key (its name) and some options via it's value.
+        // Each plugin will have a key (its name) and an object of options (its value).
         examplePlugin: {
           // Whether or not the plugin should be "registered" with the SlickGrid instance.
           register: true,

-          // The plugin that you want to add.
+          // An instantiation of the plugin that you want to add.
           plugin: new ExamplePlugin({}),

           // Any events you want to enable.